ub3rsick/ub3rsick.github.io/_posts/2017-08-27-slae-x86-assignment-5-analyzing-payloads.md

 ```python
 python -c "print '2F746D702F7562337200'.decode('hex')"
 ```
 So when the `call dword 0x14` instruction is executed, the address of instruction next to it is pushed onto the stack. we already know that this is nothing but the address pointing to the filename.
+Now let us examine the rest of the shellcode.
 ```
 00000014  5B                pop ebx			; ebx = address pointing to filename = '/tmp/ub3r' null terminated
 00000015  6880010000        push dword 0x180		; permission in octal; 0x180 = 0600 octal